Program of Study

 The qualifying examinations are made up of a two-hour long oral exam designed to examine the candidates’ formal learning and their capability to do independent research, including the presentation of a dissertation prospectus/proposal.
-The examination committee will consist of three faculty members, normally from the Sustainable Development core faculty, and will be chaired by the Director of Graduate Studies (DGS), who will lead the discussion of the prospectus.
+The examination committee will consist of 3-4 faculty members, normally from the Sustainable Development core faculty, and is generally chaired by the Director of Graduate Studies (DGS), who will lead the discussion of the prospectus.
 Students who fail to sit for their Orals by the end of the summer of their fourth year are at risk of being removed from the program.

 Below you will find a detailed, step-by-step, explanation of the orals process.
 Please note that parts I and III of the process are strict, however, the format of the examination itself (part II), including timing and, to a lesser extent, content, can be altered in consultation with your advisor.
 It is, however, recommended that you adhere to the format as closely as possible.